Amina Agueznay

 Amina Agueznay (born 1963 in Casablanca, Morocco) is a Moroccan visual artist and trained architect, known for her contemporary artworks.
-Her work has included jewellery designs and art installations, incorporating elements of Moroccan cultural heritage as well as materials such as textile buttons, paper, rose petals or burned plastic bags.
-In several exhibitions, she has created site-specific artistic installations.
+Her work has included jewellery designs and art installations, incorporating elements of Moroccan cultural heritage as well as materials such as textile, paper, rose petals or burned plastic bags.
+In several exhibitions, including the 2026 Venice Biennale, she has created site-specific artistic installations.

 Apart from her participation in art and fashion shows in Morocco and Europe, her work has been featured in art catalogues, magazines and in the British newspaper Financial Times.
 Among others, her creations have been documented by Moroccan photographer Leila Alaoui.

 Biography

 Agueznay is the daughter of Moroccan painter and engraver Malika Agueznay, an alumna of the School of Fine Arts of Casablanca.
 Mother and daughter have created some artworks together, for example the site-specific exhibition Metamorphosis at the Attijariwafa Bank Foundation in Rabat 2018.
 Having graduated from secondary school in Casablanca, Agueznay studied in the US and obtained a Bachelor's Degree in Architecture from the Catholic University of America, Washington DC, in 1989.
 After fifteen years in the US and having worked there as an architect, she returned to Morocco in 1997 and has since been living and working in Marrakesh.